• Home

 His story: A hospitality graduate, he admits that wine was not his main area of interest at first.
 But it drew him in gradually: a stint with a wine importer early in his career saw it become a passion.
 “I love talking about wine,” he says.
 Wine retail may not sound as attractive a job as being a sommelier, but he credits it as teaching him all he knows about wine.

 Amber moved from WSET to CMS because he wanted to try something different.
 Early failure pushed him to try harder – and he perfected juggling his study/work schedule.
-“I would carry 850 flashcards in my pockets and revise on the suburban train en route to work or watch winemaking videos while eating… you have to find the time if you want to go further.”
+“I would carry packs of flashcards in my pockets and revise on the suburban train en route to work or watch winemaking videos while eating… you have to find the time if you want to go further.”
 His mentors within Mumbai’s wine community played a major role in guiding him, he discloses.

 His biggest regret is that his mother was not alive to see him do well in the finals.
 “When I passed my CMS Introductory Sommelier exam, I laid my certificate at her feet.
 My family is super happy at what I have achieved – without their support, I could never have come this far.
 I hope more Indian sommeliers take part in the next Best Sommelier of India competition – it’s such a great platform!”